 Initially, speakers were mostly PhD students, postdocs, and occasionally PIs from the various IST groups who work in related areas.
 But as the seminar series grew, external speakers began to be invited as well, and now the speaker list is a good mix of very early-career scientists (PhDs and postdocs) along with more established researchers.

-We want to keep this forum as inclusive as possible while adhering to the primary focus – quantitative methods applied to biological systems.
+We want to keep this forum as inclusive as possible while sticking to the primary focus – quantitative methods applied to biological systems.
 Anybody who finds this interesting is warmly invited to join our mailing list: FriSBi@lists.ist.ac.at (this can be done from the Control Panel for internal users).
 All information and updates about upcoming talks (speaker name, title, abstract, and Zoom links) are sent out via mail.
 The current schedule can be found here.